juanchosaravia/autodsl/README.md

 ## Limitations
+* Does not support private constructors.
 * There is an [issue](https://github.com/square/kotlinpoet/issues/236) that generates these limitations:
   * Mutable collections are not supported (like MutableList).
   * Support Nullable types inside other types like `List<String?>`
-* Does not support private constructors.

 ## Pending Features
 * Configurable `@DslMarker`
 * Support external builders with new annotation `@ManualDsl(type=MyBuilder::class)`.
+* Custom names for builders to improve usage from Java.

 ## Debug
 If you want to debug the processor do the following steps: